mumuuumum/ardash-lato/README.md

 * ETH: 0x0a6604dc5000c57e80f824601535db216e77482f
 * XMR: 4AffoFbFhfGZdBeMaQYSCMTURacM3qZYxKHQeLx8xkiLUjzk2GPzjCrNU5uquXEsEL6wcN8b5ULg5JdDaQfuQRkUJs6xx3f

-*Note: These addresses are taken from the original autors website (http://andreas.redmer.super-sm.art/).
+*Note: These addresses are taken from the original autors website.
 They are cryptographically signed, with the same key, that signed the git commits of this software project.
 Feel free to verify the GPG signatures so you can be sure, that you donation goes to the person, who actually commited the code of this software.*

 How much to donate? 🙂